bootstrapworld/asciidoc2googleslides/README.md

 This is based on [md2googleslides](https://github.com/googleworkspace/md2googleslides), but with several notable differences:

-- The markdown-it library has been (*cough will be*) replaced with asciidoctor.js, allowing the slides to be written using AsciiDoc
+- The markdown-it library has been (*cough* will be *cough*) replaced with asciidoctor.js, allowing the slides to be written using AsciiDoc
 - We plan to extend the library with additional functionality, beyond what is available in md2googleslides

 To get this working, you'll need to: